Police Of Victoria, Australia Will Operate Flying Spy Drones

-US law enforcement agencies have already started to use drones and UAVs for their work and the Airwing of Victoria Police lately hosted a meeting to analyze their possible implementations.
-Victoria Police stated on Sunday that it will proceed with its researches into whether those drones are fit for future operations, yet didn't provide explicit time frame for their decision to be made.
-"Victoria Police will proceed to estimate the rapidly maturing UAS technology niche for possible operational utilization in the nearest future," they have stated.
+US law enforcement agencies have already started to use hums and UAVs for their work, and the Airwing of Victoria Police lately hosted a meeting to analyze their possible implementations.
+Victoria Police stated on Sunday that it will proceed with its research into whether those drones are fit for future operations, yet didn't provide an explicit time frame for their decision to be made.
+"Victoria Police will proceed to estimate the quickly developing UAS methodology slot for potential operational utilization in the nearest future," they have stated.

 Yet the concept has alarmed many civil libertarians who claim that drones would be utilized to track persons who didn't commit any crime.
 Spencer Zifcak, the president, says their group will also write to Victoria Police and express all their concerns in the letter.
 "They will be quickly armed with modern technology that will give them the power to recognize individuals.
 So, for instance, if the police desire to track any political demonstration, drones won't only be capable of tracking where that demonstration is heading yet, in addition, to start recognizing people involved in that demonstration," he stated.